FOCUS AREA

 Equity

 Forests are critical relationships and resources not only to the wildlife that rely on them, but to the people who rely on them as well.
 Since time immemorial, Puget Sound tribes have used the forests to hunt and gather plants.
 The access of forest areas for Tribes needs to be preserved, especially given that tribes such as the Puyallup are lacking in significant forest land on their reservations.
-Preserving access to Tribes is often an afterthought in Forest Practices applications.
-Access needs to be provided to Tribes for activities such as elk foraging and berry harvesting in the upper watershed.

-Forest Success in the Watershed
+Forest Successes in the Watershed

 City of Tacoma Tree Coupon Program